nidhi-singh28/Traffic_Violation_Detection_System/README.md

 | Dataset Management   | Roboflow                       |

 ## 📊 Model Performance

-The following results are reported in the project evaluation:

 | Module                       |       Performance |
 | ---------------------------- | ----------------: |